The School’s Background

 We aim to provide opportunities, right across the curriculum, for pupils to develop their curiosity, be creative, ask questions, reflect on their experiences and change their perspective.

 Spiritual Development is part of our curriculum.
-It is thoughtfully and carefully woven into all aspects of our broad and balanced curriculum.
+It is thoughtfully and carefully woven into all aspects of our school ethos and culture.